SynI20N/VKInfo/README.md

 ## Usage Instructions

-Once built, you can run the driver that queries and prints Vulkan system information:
+Once built, you can run the driver interface:

 ```bash
 ./run.sh